City learning centre: Funding

 City Learning Centres were heavily funded by the British Government through the Excellence in Cities programme to ensure they were able to cater for the requirements of local schools and businesses within the area, with an emphasis on enhancing opportunities in disadvantaged areas.
 Up to £1.2 million of Revenue Funding per CLC was available for capital and initial start-up costs plus recurring funding of £220,000 per annum.

 After their first year of operation, an additional £150,000 was available for Capital Redevelopment Funding to ensure their technology remains at the forefront.
 However, unlike revenue funding, it was only released from the first full financial year that a CLC was fully operational, requiring that a Centre must be open before 31 March in order to trigger funding in the following financial year.
-This however was limited to building and structure work, computer hardware and software, but not the funding required for subscriptions for such software.
+This was limited to building and structure work, computer hardware and software, but not the funding required for subscriptions for such software.
 It should not be used to pay for consumables, staffing costs or other non-CLC purposes.
 In addition, this money must be spent on the Centre and not simply shared out amongst its partner schools, unless it is to improve connectivity between a Centre and partner schools.

 Funding for CLCs was completely abolished when the coalition government came into power in May 2010.
 The majority of CLCs have closed leaving some still operating.
 City Learning Centre's now generate income directly from schools, local authorities, others work with businesses or a combination of all of these.